All Episodes

 So what's going on?

-It's all right where am I wrong?
+Where am I wrong?

-I love to hear I'm wrong.
+I love to hear where I'm wrong.

-I mean, he talks about Hillary Obama and the economy.
+I mean, he talks about Hillary, Obama, and the economy.

-Look, uh let me see if I can help you with this, because I know exactly what you're saying.
+Look, let me see if I can help you with this, because I know exactly what you're saying.

 I disagree with you in this sense.

-Um, like for example, the other night I saw that Trump tweeted about the mayor of Baltimore.
+Like, for example, the other night I saw that Trump tweeted about the mayor of Baltimore.

-That's off message to me.
+That's off-message to me.

-Or, for example, when Donald Trump talks about Lindsey Graham, or he talks about Ted Cruz, or he talks about, you know, Mr. Conn even.
+Or, for example, when Donald Trump talks about Lindsey Graham or he talks about Ted Cruz or he talks about Mr. Khan even, I just think that's off target to me.

 I understand everything you're saying.

-But I'm just saying any time he gets away from Hillary and Obama, to me, he's off target.
+But I'm just saying, anytime he gets away from Hillary and Obama, to me, he's off target.

-Look, he doesn't have to listen to me, he's done very well without my help.
+Look, he doesn't have to listen to me.

-Well, I agree with you on that, but here's the second reason why I think you're falling into the trap of the media.
+But here's the second reason why I think you're falling into the trap of the media.

-And Sean, when he did that, he refused to defend those of us who voted for him, he refused to defend the Republican Party and all Republicans, and he refused to defend America.
+And Sean, when he did that, he refused to defend those of us who voted for him.

 Now, what do I mean by that?

-I'm saying that I this is not my first rodeo, and I just know there's a double standard in the media.
+I'm saying that this is not my first rodeo, and I just know there's a double standard in the media.

 The media is not going to attack you.